Beit Jala

+Saint Nicholas – the inspiration for Santa Claus – is the patron saint of Beit Jala, where the Church of Saint Nicholas was built over a crypt where it is believed he lived for a couple years during his time in Palestine.

+Etymology

+Conder and Kitchener identified Beit Jala with Galem or Gallim (Γαλλιμ) of the Septuagint, a place in the 9th district of the inheritance of Judah; homonymous with a settlement in Benjamin NE of Jerusalem.

 History

-Conder and Kitchener identified Beit Jala with Galem or Gallim of the Septuagint.

 Byzantine period

-A crypt, dating to the 5th or 6th century C.E. was located under the Church of St. Nicolas in Beit Jala.
+A crypt, dating to the 5th or 6th century C.E., was located under the Church of Saint Nicholas in Beit Jala.

 Crusader period

 In the Crusader era, the village was called Apezala, and the Church of Saint Nicholas was possibly rebuilt during that time.